tidy-finance/website/docs/10_introduction.md

 mvp_weights <- mvp_weights / sum(mvp_weights)

 tibble(
-  expected_ret = as.numeric(t(mvp_weights) %*% mu),
+  average_ret = as.numeric(t(mvp_weights) %*% mu),
   volatility = as.numeric(sqrt(t(mvp_weights) %*% Sigma %*% mvp_weights))
 )
 ```

 ```
 # A tibble: 1 × 2
-  expected_ret volatility
+  average_ret volatility
         <dbl>      <dbl>
-1      0.00784     0.0313
+1     0.00780     0.0313
 ```

 The command `solve(A, b)` returns the solution of a system of equations $Ax = b$.
 If `b` is not provided, as in the example above, it defaults to the identity matrix such that `solve(Sigma)` delivers $\Sigma^{-1}$ (if a unique solution exists).
 Note that the *monthly* volatility of the minimum variance portfolio is of the same order of magnitude as the *daily* standard deviation of the individual components.
 Thus, the diversification benefits in terms of risk reduction are tremendous!

-Next, we set out to find the weights for a portfolio that achieves three times the expected return of the minimum variance portfolio.
+Next, we set out to find the weights for a portfolio that achieves, as an example, three times the expected return of the minimum variance portfolio.
 However, mean-variance investors are not interested in any portfolio that achieves the required return but rather in the efficient portfolio, i.e., the portfolio with the lowest standard deviation.
 If you wonder where the solution $\omega_\text{eff}$ comes from: \index{Efficient portfolio} The efficient portfolio is chosen by an investor who aims to achieve minimum variance *given a minimum acceptable expected return* $\bar{\mu}$.
 Hence, their objective function is to choose $\omega_\text{eff}$ as the solution to
 $$\omega_\text{eff}(\bar{\mu}) = \arg\min w'\Sigma w \text{ s.t. } w'\iota = 1 \text{ and } \omega'\mu \geq \bar{\mu}.$$